 Detailed Route Description:

 The race starts at the Damascus Town Park gazebo.
-The course sets out east along the VA Creeper Trail to Straight Branch (mile 5), where it turns to climb Iron Mountain via the Beech Grove Trail.
-The course turns NE onto the Iron Mountain Trail.
+The course sets out east along the VA Creeper Trail to Straight Branch (mile 5), where it turns left (north) to climb Iron Mountain via the Beech Grove Trail.
+At the top of the big climb, the course turns NE onto the Iron Mountain Trail.
 The course crosses FS 90 (mile 10; turn around for the 16 mile option) and Rt 600 (mile 16; turn around for the 30 mile option).
-The course veers off onto FSR 84, then Old 84, then back to 84 (mile 22) toward Dickey Gap.
-Runners cut across to Barton Gap (mile 25) and then head back West on FS 643.
-The course turns back up the mountain on the Rowland Creek Falls Trail (mile 29).
-Back on FS 84 at Hurricane Gap (mile 32), the course proceeds east, merging with the Iron Mountain Trail.
-Runners follow the Iron Mountain trail all the way back to Damascus, ending at the Town Park gazebo.
-It crosses 600 at mile 37 and FS 90 at mile 43.
+The 50 mile course veers off onto FSR 84 (continuing east), then Old 84, then back to FSR 84 (mile 22) toward Dickey Gap.
+Runners cut across to Barton Gap (turning north onto the Barton Gap Trail) and then head back west on FS 643.
+The course turns south climbing back up the mountain on the Rowland Creek Falls Trail (mile 29).
+Back on FS 84 at Hurricane Gap (mile 32), the course proceeds west, merging with the Iron Mountain Trail.
+Runners eventually split from FSR 84 following the Iron Mountain trail all the way back to Damascus crossing Rt 600 at mile 37 and FS 90 at mile 43.

 The course will be marked with streamers and/or cones.
 The streamers will be used on the trails and cones will be used in town.
 The race typically uses pink streamers with black polka-dots.
 The US Forest Service uses pink streamers to mark insect traps.
 Make sure the streamers you are following have black polka-dots!